 Nick Ball and Jacob Sykes - Fosse Meadows.
 Leicestershire

-Owners Nick Ball and Jacob Sykes returned to the Ball’s family farm in Leicestershire to start the poultry farming business after living in ‘Peck’em’, London – as a fashion designer and property developer respectively.
-Nick and Jacob’s keen interest in good food meant their aim was to produce something a bit different – a bird they were both happy to say was of the highest quality, of excellent flavour and succulence, and raised using compassion and artisan farming standards.
+After living in ‘Peck’em’, London, and working as a fashion designer and property developer respectively, Nick Ball and Jacob Sykes returned to the Ball’s family farm in Leicestershire.
+With their keen interest in good food, they started the poultry farming business with the aim to produce something a bit different.
+A bird they were both happy to say was of the highest quality, of excellent flavour and succulence, and raised using compassion and artisan farming standards.

 No artificial fertilisers or sprays are used and the grassland is managed to encourage wildlife and biodiversity.
-Natural pasture in the heart of Leicestershire.
+It's natural pasture in the heart of Leicestershire.